rbpollock/labboNetwork/docs/interfaces/extensions/whitelist.md

 Alongside the Coin Machine Extension, a colony may use the Whitelist extension to filter wallet addresses allowed to take part in a token sale on Coin Machine.

-See [here](https://colony.gitbook.io/colony/extensions/whitelist) for more information.
+See [here](https://labbo.gitbook.io/colony/extensions/whitelist) for more information.

-_This is a Colony Extension which conforms to the extension interface found [here](icolonyextension.md)._
+_This is a Labbo Extension which conforms to the extension interface found [here](icolonyextension.md)._

 ## Interface Methods